SavvasRaptis/Jets-Reformation/figures/README.md

 ### Figure 8

-* FIG. 8(a) was generated using the mms.mms4_pl_conf function of [irfu-matlab](https://github.com/irfu/irfu-matlab) package

-* FIG. 8(b) was completely done using vector graphics in inkscape by the corresponding author.
+* FIG. 8(a) was completely done using vector graphics in inkscape by the corresponding author.

-* FIG. 8(c) is a timeseries ladder plot using simple plotting routines and the irf_spectrogram of [irfu-matlab](https://github.com/irfu/irfu-matlab) package.
+* FIG. 8(b) is a timeseries ladder plot using simple plotting routines and the irf_spectrogram of [irfu-matlab](https://github.com/irfu/irfu-matlab) package.

 If more information are needed, the reader may contact the corresponding author.